This post may contain affiliate links. Please read our privacy policy.

 Pouring cheesecake filling into a graham cracker crust before adding a water bath

 The biggest issue people tend to have with water baths is leaking.
-Again, I’ve done this a lot, so I’ve come up with a method that works best for me.
+Again, I’ve done this a lot, so I’ve come up with a method that works best for me when making a traditional water bath.

 First, I prepare the springform pan itself.
-I like to line the bottom of the pan with foil, fasten on the side piece, and tightly wrap the outside and sides of the pan with TWO layers of heavy duty foil.
+I like to tightly wrap the outside and sides of the pan with TWO layers of heavy duty foil.

 Adding boiling water to a roasting pan for a water bath